postmanlabs/labs-docs/src/pages/docs/getting-started/importing-and-exporting-data.md

 1. Select your file or folder, input your link, paste your raw text, or [import from GitHub](#importing-via-github-repositories).
    Postman will automatically recognize Postman data, confirming the name, format, and what the file will import as.
    ![Import collection and environment](https://assets.postman.com/postman-docs/import-export-github-files-confirm.jpg)
-1. Select the files you wish to import.
+1. Select the files you want to import.
 1. Select **Import** to bring your data into Postman.

-#### Converting Postman collections from v1 to v2
+### Converting Postman collections from v1 to v2

 Postman no longer supports the collection v1 format and will return an error if you attempt to import a collection in this format.

 You can convert your collection's format from v1 to v2 to import it into Postman:

-1. In the terminal of your choice, enter the following command to install the Postman collection transformer.
+1. In the terminal of your choice, enter the following command to install the Postman Collection Transformer.

    ```bash
    sudo npm install -g postman-collection-transformer